Affiliate links on Android Authority may earn us a commission. Learn more.

 Xiaomi’s stated minimum for phone updates across all its lines is as follows: “We release monthly and quarterly security patch updates on Xiaomi devices for at least two years after product listing in the marketplace.
 Monthly and quarterly security updates will include Android security patches released by Google, as well as patches for Xiaomi-specific issues.”

 Unfortunately, that doesn’t bring any clarity to Xiaomi’s policy toward upgrades.
 As with some other vendors on this list, Xiaomi approaches each line on its own to determine its commitment.
-For example, the company does promise three upgrades and four years of security patches for its flagship Mi 11 and Xiaomi 12 lines.
+For example, the company does promise three upgrades and four years of security patches for its flagship Xiaomi 13 lines.
 Phones outside of these lines, however, won’t see that extensive of a commitment — if the company issues a commitment at all.

 - Most ZTE phones will see one Android upgrade and the company makes no commitment towards patches.